fastly/sigsci-splunk-app/README.md

     ![screen4](screenshots/screen4.jpg "SigSci Events Page")

+    **Note** _The Technical Adapter does not create an index by default.
+The Data inputs do default to an index named `sigsci`.
+If this index does not exist you will either need to create it or in the more settings of the data inputs specify an index that does exist._

 7. Go back to the Settings -> Data Input
 8. Select the SigSci Request Data input
 9. There will be a default event called sigsci-request.
 You can modify this or create a new entry for each dashboard site you want to monitor in your Signal Science corp.
 The Time Delta is in minutes and isn't recommended to do more than 1 hour.
 Generally 5 minutes is a good starting interval.

     ![screen5](screenshots/screen5.jpg "SigSci Requests Page")

+	**Note** _The Technical Adapter does not create an index by default.
+The Data inputs do default to an index named `sigsci`.
+If this index does not exist you will either need to create it or in the more settings of the data inputs specify an index that does exist._

 10. Once you click save you can go to Apps -> Search & Reporting
 11. To do an initial search you can search for `index=sigsci`